kagitha09/Data-Visulization-in-Dimple/README.md

 # Data-Visulization-in-Dimple

-This repositry helps us to understand how to develop a Data Visulization and make it interactive using Dimple.js we have world_cup.tsv, the tab separated values.
+This repositry helps us to understand how to develop a Data Visulization and make it interactive using Dimple.js we have world_cup.tsv.
 Contains data related to football world cup matches.
 It contains colums like attendance, team1,team2, goals, year, time, stadium etc etc.
-Let us plot a chart between attendance vs year. we need to sum all the attendance for a given year before plotting.
+Let us plot a chart between attendance vs year. the script need to sum all the attendance for a given year, as part of plotting.
 Let us take year over x-axis and attendance over y-axis.
 Since the x-axis is a continuous variable and it is over time. the best graph will be line chart.
 But let us plot first a bar chart and than later plot a scatter plot and then finally plot the line chart.